• Home

 ER-phagy

 Autophagy (cellular self-eating) is another response to ER stress.
-Upon stress, cells turn on selective autophagy of the ER, which can occur by macroautophagy and microautophagy (Schuck, 2020).
-Our focus is micro-ER-phagy, which in yeast involves a spectacular ER restructuring that gives rise to multilamellar whorls.
-These whorls are then sent to the lysosome for degradation (Figure 3; Schuck et al., 2014).
+Upon stress, cells turn on selective autophagy of the ER, which can occur by macroautophagy and microautophagy.
+We have explored micro-ER-phagy, which in yeast involves a spectacular ER restructuring that gives rise to multilamellar whorls.
+These whorls are then sent to the lysosome for degradation (Figure 3).
 We have shown that micro-ER-phagy does not require the well-known core autophagy machinery but depends on ESCRT proteins (Schäfer et al., 2020).
 Through micro-ER-phagy, cells may sacrifice parts of their ER to destroy protein aggregates.
 Moreover, when stress has been resolved, micro-ER-phagy can downsize the ER and reverse organelle expansion.
-In this way, the UPR and ER-phagy work together to refold or degrade damaged proteins and to expand or shrink the ER as needed.
-Hence, ER-phagy helps maintain ER homeostasis and may be relevant for diseases related to ER function, such as cancer and diabetes.
-We are keen to learn more about the molecular events during autophagy of ER whorls and to define the physiological roles of micro-ER-phagy in both yeast and mammals.
+In this way, the UPR and ER-phagy work together to refold or degrade damaged proteins, and to expand or shrink the ER as needed.
+Hence, ER-phagy helps to maintain ER homeostasis and may be relevant for diseases related to ER function, such as cancer and diabetes.

 Figure 3.
-Correlative light and electron microscopy of micro-ER-phagy.
+Correlative light and electron microscopy of micro-ER-phagy in yeast.

 SHRED

 Protein folding is error-prone, especially during stress.
 Cells possess elaborate quality control machinery, including numerous chaperones and ubiquitin ligases, to promote proper folding and degrade folding failures.
 Stress responses like the UPR tune quality control to current demand.
-We have uncovered a novel stress response pathway termed SHRED, for stress-induced homeostatically regulated protein degradation (Figure 4; Szoradi et al., 2018).
+We have uncovered a novel stress response pathway termed SHRED, for stress-induced homeostatically regulated protein degradation (Figure 4; Szoradi et al, 2018; Peters, Kanngießer et al, 2025).
 SHRED is activated when stress stimulates transcription of the Roq1 gene.
 The Roq1 protein is cleaved by the protease Ynm3.
-Truncated Roq1∆21 then binds to the ubiquitin ligase Ubr1 as a pseudosubstrate, reprograms Ubr1's substrate specificity and directs it towards misfolded cytosolic and ER membrane proteins.
+Truncated Roq1 then binds to the ubiquitin ligase Ubr1 as a pseudosubstrate, reprograms Ubr1's substrate specificity and directs it towards misfolded cytosolic and ER membrane proteins.
 The resulting more stringent quality control enhances stress resistance.
 Deteriorating protein quality control during aging is a key factor for the onset of neurodegenerative diseases such as Alzheimer’s.
 Moreover, cancer cells suffer from chronic folding stress and depend on heightened quality control for survival.
-A deeper understanding of how quality control is regulated may therefore inspire new therapeutic approaches.

 Figure 4.
 SHRED.